Great Bay (New Hampshire): Natural heritage

 The Great Bay Estuary, when counting the entire tidal system including the Piscataqua River, meets the Atlantic Ocean at the mouth of the Piscataqua, between New Castle, New Hampshire and Kittery, Maine.
 Tides carry salt water into the estuary twice daily from the Atlantic.
 Here it mingles with the fresh water influence from the various rivers that empty into Great Bay.
-It is one of the largest estuaries on the Atlantic Coast and at 10 mi inland is one of the most recessed.
+At 10 mi inland, it is one of the most recessed estuaries on the East coast of the U.S.

 Approximately 14,000 years ago, following the melting of the glaciers, the Great Bay estuary was formed.
 The glacial melt waters contributed to rising ocean waters, which flooded the land and filled the river valleys that make up Great Bay today.

 There are five very different water-dominated habitats that make up the Great Bay.
 In order of abundance they are: eelgrass meadows, mudflats, salt marsh, channel bottom, and rocky intertidal.
 These habitats are home to 162 bird, fish and plant species (23 of which are threatened or endangered), countless invertebrate species and even the occasional harbor seal.

 Eelgrass is one of a very few underwater marine flowering plants.
 It has many functions in the estuarine system.
 The eelgrass community provides habitat for several organisms, especially the young of fish and invertebrates.
 Eelgrass roots help stabilize the bottom sediments.
 Eelgrass plants help maintain water quality and clarity by filtering the water allowing sediments to settle and then using the excess nutrients for growth.

 More than half of Great Bay is exposed as mudflats at low tide.
 Worms, soft-shelled clams, mud snails, green crabs, wading birds, horseshoe crabs and many other animals utilize the extensive mudflat habitat for feeding, reproduction and protection from predators.

 The channel bottom habitat provides a place for fish and invertebrates to move to at low tide.
 It is also the preferred habitat for oysters, a highly specialized animal that only lives in estuaries.

 Rocky intertidal habitat provides firm anchorage for seaweeds, barnacles, and ribbed mussels.
 Each winter, much of the standing crop of seaweeds becomes entrapped in ice.
 When the ice begins to break up in spring, the seaweeds are torn from the rocks and enter into the detritus cycle.